Naming, Buying and Enjoying Fruits in French: A Delicious Guide for the Knowledge-hungry Learner

-No, the French didn’t invent fruit, but they do value good food, and that definitely includes fruit, whether it’s a glass of fresh-squeezed jus d’orange (orange juice) in the morning, des raisins (grapes) with lunch or une tarte aux pommes (apple tart) for dessert.
+The French value good food, and that includes fruit—whether it’s a glass of fresh-squeezed jus d’orange (orange juice), des raisins (grapes) with lunch or une tarte aux pommes (apple tart).

 There are even several funny French expressions featuring fruit.